w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

 * explain strategies that people with disabilities use to identify, distinguish, and operate interactive user interface components, such as forms and custom widgets
-* create designs with mechanisms to operate all interactive user interface components with the keyboard
+* create designs that consider different input mechanisms, including mouse, touch, and keyboard
-* provide clear and distinguishable names to identify interactive user interface components, such as form fields and custom widgets
+* provide clear and distinguishable ways to identify interactive user interface components, including through naming and placement
-* provide clear instructions to help understand the purpose of user interface components, such as form fields or custom widgets
+* provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, visual cues, and icons
 * provide meaningful and descriptive notifications about imminent time limits, status changes, and feedback from user input, including errors, suggestions for correction, and success messages
 * create designs with meaningful sequence of interactive user interface components
-* create designs that preserve visibility and operability both individually and in the context of a rich application
 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs
 * define mechanisms to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications and expected behavior of custom widgets
-* identify related requirements for developers to use native HTML elements to the extent possible and describe their benefits in relation to non-native elements
 * identify related requirements for developers to programmatically associate properties of custom user interface components, such as names, states, and instructions to their corresponding component
-* identify related requirements for developers to write code for specific keyboard interactions that custom widgets may require
+* identify related requirements for developers to write code for custom keyboard interactions that custom widgets may require

 {% include excol.html type="all" %}